ivotron/popper2-paper/paper/paper.md

 Some additional improvements planned for Popper are as follows:

 * Currently, Popper supports logging to the STDOUT or to a file.
 This can be extended to have an abstract mechanism to store and export logs to logging drivers like syslog, fluentd, AWS CloudWatch, etc.
+Similar abstractions can be implemented to support different tracing mechanisms of containers like `dtrace`.

 * Adding plugins for engines like Kata container and Firecracker will allow running containers with the isolation guarantees of a VM.
 * Caching and Layering of images is taken care by the underlying container engine by default.
-We plan to add support for build tools like Kaniko and BuildKit to enable rootless image building in HPC environments and to make builds efficient by leveraging their remote caching feature.
+We plan to add an `image` attribute to our workflow syntax to abstract the building and pushing of images using tools like Kaniko and BuildKit that supports rootless image builds and makes builds efficient using their remote caching feature.

 **Acknowledgements**: This work was partially funded by the NSF Award #OAC-1836650 (IRIS-HEP [^iris-hep]) and #CNS-1705021 and the Center for Research in Open Source Software (CROSS)[^cross].